Creepy! See the Trailer for The Accidental Wolf, a New Web Series Being Compared to Homeland

 “It really ropes you in,” says O’Hara, who admits that it’s the first web series she herself has gotten addicted to.
 “I don’t have time to watch a lot of shows, but it’s easy to watch something for 10-15 minutes.
 And you can’t wait to get back into it.”

-The first five episodes are already availably to stream, and the last five will be released Monday.
+The first five episodes are already availably to stream, and the last four will be released Monday.

 O’Hara, who is usually busy as a Broadway star, says she never expected to do a webs series but believes this one will bring in an older crowd who prefer shows like Homeland.